char0n/http-request-in-editor/README.md

 moment we checked our `.http` files inside our project we should test if those file reflect reality.
 This project provides tool for running `.http` files on your [CI](https://en.wikipedia.org/wiki/Continuous_integration).

-**Warning:** Currently we have only implemented the parser which creates documented AST.
+**Warning:** Currently we have only implemented the parser which creates documented CST.
 We're working hard on implementation of runner compatible with JetBrains one.
 Stay tuned for the runner!

 <hr />